3 Mins Read

 One recent poll in Hong Kong found that a quarter of the city’s young shoppers are now going to reduce their meat intake as a direct result of the pandemic.
 Meanwhile, South Korea reported a tripling in its vegan population and Japan’s plant-based food scene has exploded with vegan konbini to 100% dairy and egg-free Japanese bakeries.

 Thailand is not exempt from the global trend.
-Recently, Zen Corporation, the conglomerate behind the country’s famous street food brand Khiang, began introducing pad kaprao at all of the chain’s locations nationwide and for online delivery, according to a report from Bangkok Post.
+Recently, Zen Corporation, the conglomerate behind the country’s famous street food brand Khiang, began introducing a plant-based version of pad kaprao at all of the chain’s locations nationwide and for online delivery, according to a report from Bangkok Post.

 Zen’s just the latest to venture into the plant-based scene, with Mudman Plc, the operator of Charna restaurants and Au Bon Pain cafés already serving up plant-based meals since a few months ago.
 It is reported that Yum Restaurants, the parent of KFC and McThai Co, the firm that franchises McDonald’s in the country, are now too hoping to dish out plant-based options in the next few months.